 If you have a cherished tool that is showing signs of wear and tear you may want to consider having it reconditioned.
-Typically I'll de-rust, sharpen and re-handle a tool.
 The photos above show an Elwell border spade before and after reconditioning.
 This tool (about 50 years old) was well worth saving.
 The cost was about the same as buying a new but inferior item.

 My tool reconditioning activities have featured in Reclaim Magazine.

 Digging tool handle options are, from the left: wood YD, metal YD, shaped crutch T.

 Please not that I don't fit or repair plastic handles, I'll only replace with the types shown above.

 Spades, forks etc. WYD: